 2. It Can Help to Prevent Cyberattacks

 Have you ever let an employee go on poor terms?
 Maybe the termination took them by complete surprise, or maybe they feel their severance package won’t be able to support their family.
 Jobs carry emotive attachment; that kind of economic, personal, and career-related strain can cause terminated employees to lash out.

 What you don’t want is for them to lash out at you.

 If they choose to – if they’re both ill-intentioned and technologically savvy – they could use their credentials to compromise your assets themselves and cost you thousands with some well-deployed ransomware.

-It may sound far-fetched, but it’s reality.
+It may sound far-fetched, but it’s the reality.
 According to IBM Security and the Ponemon Institute, malicious insiders or criminals caused 47 percent of all breaches in 2017.

-Best practice is to revoke an employee’s credentials and their access to anything related to your company immediately following the end of their employment.
+The best practice is to revoke an employee’s credentials and their access to anything related to your company immediately following the end of their employment.
 That way they don’t have time for any nefarious activities.